zcyisiee/SyncPDF/README.md

 - `--debug`, `-d`: Enable debug logging level and export detailed intermediate results in `~/.cache/yadt/working`.
 - `--report-interval`: Progress report interval in seconds (default: 0.1).

+### Offline Assets Management

+- `--generate-offline-assets`: Generate an offline assets package in the specified directory.
+This creates a zip file containing all required models and fonts.
+- `--restore-offline-assets`: Restore an offline assets package from the specified file.
+This extracts models and fonts from a previously generated package.

+> [!TIP]
+>
+> 1. Offline assets packages are useful for environments without internet access or to speed up installation on multiple machines.
+> 2. Generate a package once with `babeldoc --generate-offline-assets /path/to/output/dir` and then distribute it.
+> 3. Restore the package on target machines with `babeldoc --restore-offline-assets /path/to/offline_assets_*.zip`.
+> 4. The offline assets package name cannot be modified because the file list hash is encoded in the name.

 ### Configuration File

 - `--config`, `-c`: Configuration file path.
 Use the TOML format.